glotzerlab/gsd/doc/file-layer.rst

 A data block stores raw data bytes on the disk.
 For a given index entry ``entry``, the data starts at location ``entry.location`` and is the next ``entry.N * entry.M * gsd_sizeof_type(entry.type)`` bytes.

+The type fields are self-explanatory except for UTF-8 strings, for which null-termination is allowed but not required.